rxweb/RxWebCore.Docs/Docs/Security/Authentication.md

 author: rxcontributorone
 category: security
 ---
 Developing any enterprise application, authentication is the primary criteria, like we are developing RESTfull API which requires some sort of authentication mechanism.
 We will implement it using Token based authentication through JSON Web Token.
-For more information about JWT Token, Please refer this <a href="https://tools.ietf.org/html/rfc7519">docs</a>.
+For more information about JWT Token, Please refer this <a class="redirect-link" href="https://tools.ietf.org/html/rfc7519">docs</a>.
 Now a days this is very popular and more reliable.

 Basically We need to create a token and pass it to the client.
 Further more whenever the user request to the server with the token at that time the server parse the token and get the identity information of claimed user.